 In the land of sauces, mole is considered to be the royalty.
 This infamous Mexican marinade is wonderfully complex, with a host of styles that involve long lists of comforting ingredients.
 It can be slathered on everything from chicken and pork ribs to mushrooms and tofu.
 Generally, mole is rich and earthy, with a bit of a kick and spices like chili pepper, cinnamon, and cumin.
 It’s something of an everything-but-the-kitchen-sink type of sauce that puts a dent in your pantry organization but comes together beautifully.

-Two Mexican states compete for the title of mole creator to this day in Oaxaca and Puebla.
+To this day, two Mexican states compete for the title of mole creator in Oaxaca and Puebla.
 Like so many great dishes, mole’s impetus is believed to be the ingenuity and resourcefulness of poor folks.
 A popular genesis story for the sauce takes place at the Covenant of Santa Clara in Puebla where nuns were forced to quickly assemble a dish for a visiting archbishop.
 A witches’ brew of sorts, the hastily made concoction included chili peppers, nuts, old bread, and some chocolate.
 They drizzled it over turkey and blew the archbishop’s mind.

 Mole touts a fitting name as the word translates from an old indigenous language to “mix.”
 A simpler version existed before Colonial times and, after, was adapted into something with newfound ingredients like pumpkin, sesame seeds, almonds, and plantains.
 Chocolate, which feels like a major mole characteristic today, is believed to not have become a focal point until the post-Hispanic era.